Yourco Logo

 How long do employers need to keep workplace text message records?

 Retention timelines vary by record type and jurisdiction, but many employers retain payroll-related and leave-related communications for multiple years.
-When litigation is anticipated, messages are typically preserved until the matter is finally disposed of.
+A centralized SMS platform makes this straightforward by automatically archiving messages, so records are available whenever needed.

 What happens if an employee opts out of workplace texts?

-Employers should honor the opt-out promptly and provide equivalent information through alternative channels, such as posted notices or direct supervisor communication.
+Employers should honor the opt-out promptly and provide equivalent information through alternative channels, such as posted notices or direct communication with the supervisor.
 Platforms like Yourco automatically process opt-outs and maintain suppression lists, so no messages are sent to opted-out employees.

 Latest blogs